John C. B. Ehringhaus: Biography

 He was born on February 5, 1882, in Elizabeth City, North Carolina.
-He was a descedent of German immigrant Johann Christoph Ehringhaus, who arrived in North Carolina in the early nineteenth-century and opened a bank in Elizabeth City.
+He was a descendent of German immigrant Johann Christoph Ehringhaus, who arrived in North Carolina in the early nineteenth-century and opened a bank in Elizabeth City.
 The Ehringhaus family remained involved in banking and law in Elizabeth City for generations.

-Ehringhaus attended the University of North Carolina at Chapel Hill, he was a member of the Philanthropic society of the Dialectic and Philanthropic Societies from 1898-1902.
+Ehringhaus attended the University of North Carolina at Chapel Hill, he was a member of the Philanthropic society of the Dialectic and Philanthropic Societies from 1898 to 1902.

 Ehringhaus was a member of the Benevolent and Protective Order of Elks (BPOE), Elizabeth City Lodge #856.
 He served as District Deputy Grand Exalted Ruler for the North Carolina East District of the BPOE, 1909-1910.

 Governor O. Max Gardner coaxed Ehringhaus, a former state legislator and attorney, out of political retirement as his hand-picked successor.
 He narrowly defeated Lieutenant Governor Richard T. Fountain in a Democratic primary runoff.
 Fountain claimed Ehringhaus was the tool of business interests.

 Serving the state during the Great Depression, Ehringhaus encouraged the North Carolina General Assembly to create a state agency that would help rural areas of the state receive electricity services in order to revive the lagging economy.
 He also cut state spending, successfully pushed for a three-cent sales tax, extended the school year and kept the schools open and solvent.
+A New Deal Democrat who supported progressive labor legislation, Ehringhaus also presided over a boiler inspection act during his time as governor.

 He appointed former North Carolinian first lady Cora Lily Woodard Aycock as the President of the North Carolina Railroad.

 He died on July 31, 1949.